qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 RandomSequence | vtkRandomSequence

 ## Adding a Property
-In order to define a new property for `NumberOfPoints` we have to know which [QML](https://doc.qt.io/qt-5/qtqml-index.html) type is appropriate for the associated `vtkIdType`.
-This [VTK](https://vtk.org/) type is defined in [vtkType.h](https://vtk.org/doc/nightly/html/vtkType_8h_source.html) and is simply a typedef for `long long`, `long` or `int` depending on the build configuration.
+In order to define a new property for `NumberOfPoints` we have to know which [QML](https://doc.qt.io/qt-5/qtqml-index.html) type to use for `vtkIdType`.
+This type is defined in [vtkType.h](https://vtk.org/doc/nightly/html/vtkType_8h_source.html) and is simply a typedef for `long long`, `long` or `int` depending on the [VTK](https://vtk.org/) build configuration.
 The important fact is that `NumberOfPoints` is an integer number.
 We don't really care about different precisions since [QML](https://doc.qt.io/qt-5/qtqml-index.html) uses the built-in `int` type for any integer number.
-You can read more about C++/[QML](https://doc.qt.io/qt-5/qtqml-index.html) type conversion on the [Qt documentation](https://doc.qt.io/qt-5/qtqml-cppintegration-data.html).
+You can read more about C++/[QML](https://doc.qt.io/qt-5/qtqml-index.html) type conversion on [this article from the Qt docs](https://doc.qt.io/qt-5/qtqml-cppintegration-data.html).
 Additionally, the [type conversion reference]({{ site.baseurl }}/docs/referenccec/type-conversion) provides an overview for basic [VTK](https://vtk.org/)/[QML](https://doc.qt.io/qt-5/qtqml-index.html) type conversion.

 Now we can use the `Q_PROPERTY` macro to define a new `numberOfPoints` property together with the associated `get-`, `set-`, and `-changed` method declarations.